 We are extending the official Cytomine version for cutting-edge imaging modalities (beyond histology incl.
 2D+c+z+t, hyperspectral data, spatial proteomics, imaging mass spectrometry, ...) and their combination using Image Groups and Annotation Links for multimodal studies.

 We are improving the Cytomine software execution architecture to support multiple types of algorithms and execution environments, and to perform benchmarking (see Biaflows project).
 We are also extending Cytomine internal data models and its RESTful API to support various types of data import/export.

-In addition to standard features of the official Cytomine version for online courses, at ULiège we are developing learning analytics modules (in Python) to help teachers monitor student's activities in Cytomine-based histology courses.
+In addition to standard features of the official Cytomine version for online courses, at ULiège we developed learning analytics modules (in Python) to help teachers monitor student's activities in Cytomine-based histology courses.

 For bioimage analysts and pathologists